dart-lang/sdk/pkg/analyzer/doc/implementation/coding_style.md

 where there's a conflict, we prefix the variable name with an adjective to form a unique name, such as `filePath`.

+#### Extensions

+Public extensions (which are intended to be accessible outside their declaring library) are named in a consistent style.
+An extension on a class `Foo` is named `FooExtension`.
+While this can lead to long names (like `AnalysisOptionsImplExtension`), the extension name is rarely used (only in explicit extension overrides), and we value consistency.

 ## Styles we're discussing

 This section documents the styles we are currently discussing.
 The purpose